Our Brides

 We were set up on a blind date!
 Our gorgeous mutual friend Elliot Garnaut was the mastermind.
 He and I used to work together, whilst he and Ed were longtime close friends.

-Ed proposed to me on his 30th birthday whilst out riding our horses on the Mornington Peninsula.It was a complete surprise and truthfully I spent the remainder of the next week trying to catch up with everything that had unfolded.
-We spent the weekend celebrating with family and friends.
+Ed proposed to me on his 30th birthday while out riding horses (one of our favorite activities together and a shared passion).
+He had arranged for us to spend the weekend celebrating with family and friends.
+It was a complete surprise; truthfully, I spent the remainder of the following week trying to catch up with everything that had unfolded.
+I'm sure I was out of my body when he got down on one knee.

 FINDING YOUR DRESS